Shanna the She-Devil: Fictional character biography

-After this, Shanna travels between San Francisco and the Savage Land, finally returning to Africa only to find Ina and Biri have been killed by a cult leader named Raga-Shah.
+After this, Shanna travels between her new heroic allies in San Francisco and the Savage Land, finally returning to Africa only to find Ina and Biri have been killed by a cult leader named Raga-Shah.
 After a short grieving period in North America, Shanna tracks and kills Raga-Shah by feeding him to her python Ananta.
 Around this time, she begins therapy with psychologist Dr. Dorothy Betz.

-Shanna returned to the Savage Land and became Ka-Zar's lover.
+Shanna returns to the Savage Land and becomes Ka-Zar's lover.
 They discovered their lost world was only part of a larger realm, Pangea, filled with wondrous races.
 The couple's relationship was tempestuous: Shanna married Mele of the Botor who died in a hunting accident while with Ka-Zar.
 Shanna was also targeted by the demonic Belasco (who felt she resembled his lost love Beatrice).
 When Ka-Zar was seemingly killed while they were in New York, a distraught Shanna rampaged, was institutionalized, and nearly romanced Peter Parker.
 Shanna was rescued by a revived Ka-Zar, aided by Spider-Man, and the two returned to Antarctica, where they were married despite interference from Belasco and others.
 They employed the native warrior woman Zhira as nanny and protector of their son Matthew.

 They survived the temporary destruction of the Savage Land by Terminus and its later re-creation by the High Evolutionary and Garokk.

 Shanna briefly attained a mystical bond to the spirit of Africa, foiling Sir Guy Cross-Wallace who slaughtered and consumed wildlife, seeking the bond himself to rule the continent.
 Shanna was also briefly given power over the natural world by the High Evolutionary.
 Together, Ka-Zar and Shanna fight to preserve the Savage Land from external threats and from pollution by technology.

 Shanna and Ka-Zar find Skrulls mining the rare metal vibranium in the Savage Land.
-Soon afterward as part of the "Secret Invasion" storyline, a Skrull ship crashes in the Savage Land, releasing earlier versions of modern superheroes (who claim to be the originals replaced by Skrulls for some time, and who have escaped).
+Soon afterward as part of the "Secret Invasion" storyline, a Skrull ship crashes in the Savage Land, releasing earlier versions of modern superheroes (who claim to be the originals replaced by Skrulls for some time and who have escaped).
 Shanna and Ka-Zar soon learn, however, that these are simply more Skrulls in disguise.
-Spider-Man soon encounters Ka-Zar, Shanna, Zabu, and some of the natives accusing them of being Skrulls.
-Just then, the Captain America from the ship attacked, thinking the same for Spider-Man.
-Ka-Zar, Shanna, and Zabu help Spider-Man fight the Captain America from the ship until it is hit by a dart that causes it to regress to a Skrull named Pit'o Nilli.
-Shanna then kills Pit'o Nilli.
+Spider-Man soon encounters Ka-Zar, Shanna, Zabu, and some of the natives accusing them of being Skrulls before Captain America attacked, thinking the same for Spider-Man.
+Ka-Zar, Shanna, and Zabu help Spider-Man fight until Captain America is hit by a dart that causes the individual to regress to the Skrull Pitt'o Nili who Shanna then kills.
 Shanna stays behind with Zabu to fight off any Skrulls left in the Savage Land, while Ka-Zar heads with the New Avengers and the Mighty Avengers to New York to fight the Skrulls.